anteater/anteater/README.md

 If your own app has its own secrets / config file, then its very easy to add your own regular expressions.
 Everything is set using YAML formatting, so no need to change anteaters code.
-It's hardly machine learning, blockchain based AI tech, no, but RegEx is something we all know and can put to use.

 Depreciated functions, classes etc
 ----------------------------------

-Another use is for when our project depreciates an old function, yet developers still make pull requests using the old function naming:
+Another use is for when a project depreciates an old function, yet developers might still make pull requests using the old function naming:

 ```
 depreciated_function:``